 Q: When is a management plan required or created?

-Every faculty or staff member is required to disclose to a designated person any potential conflict.
-The designee will vary from one academic or business unit to another, and can be found within each units required for SPG 201.65-1 implementation procedures.
-If, under the units procedures and policies, an employees non-UM activity appears to create a potential conflict, then the unit must develop a management plan to either eliminate the conflict or to adjust University and/or employee activities to ensure that only the Universitys interests will guide decisions and actions related to the potential conflict.
+A: Every faculty or staff member is required to disclose to a designated person any potential conflict.
+The designee will vary from one academic or business unit to another, and can be found within each unit’s SPG 201.65-1 implementation procedures.
+If, under the unit’s procedures and policies, an employee’s non-U-M activity appears to create a potential conflict, then the unit must develop a management plan either to eliminate the potential conflict or to adjust U-M and/or employee activities to ensure that only U-M’s interests will guide decisions and actions related to the potential conflict.

 Q: What role does the Office of the Vice President and General Counsel have in reviewing potential conflicts or management plans?

-The attorneys in the Office of the Vice President and General Counsel provide legal advice and counsel to University administrators and management.
-For example, if a dean or conflict administrator within an academic unit has questions related to a potential conflict situation or conflict management plan, he or she can obtain legal advice and counsel from the Office of the Vice President and General Counsel.
-OGC can and does assist individual faculty or staff members in reporting conflicts to appropriate supervisors or in understanding University policies.
+A: The attorneys in the Office of the Vice President and General Counsel provide legal advice and counsel to U-M administrators and management.
+For example, if a dean or conflict administrator within an academic unit has questions related to a potential conflict situation or conflict management plan, he or she can obtain legal advice and counsel from the OGC.
+The OGC can and does assist individual faculty or staff members in reporting conflicts to appropriate supervisors or in understanding U-M policies.
 However, OGC is prohibited from acting as the personal legal advisor to an individual faculty or staff member regarding his or her individual rights.

-The Office of the Provost and Executive Vice President for Academic Affairs has undertaken the principal administrative tasks associated with implementing SPG 201.65-1.
-For example, the Office has created a comprehensive webpage for conflict of interest and conflict of commitment materials.
-See http://www.provost.umich.edu/programs/COI_COC/.
+A: The Office of the Provost and Executive Vice President for Academic Affairs has undertaken the principal administrative tasks associated with implementing SPG 201.65-1 and has created a comprehensive webpage for conflict of interest and conflict of commitment materials..
 Links to the SPG along with implementing procedures are available at this webpage.
-In addition, the Offices webpage features FAQs explaining the SPG in some detail; useful tools for academic and administrative units, including educational programs and templates for developing conflict management plans; and a wealth of references and cross-references to other University policies and procedures related to conflicts of interest and commitment, with hyperlinks to the source materials.
+In addition, the webpage features FAQs explaining the SPG in some detail; useful tools for academic and administrative units, including educational programs and templates for developing conflict management plans; and a wealth of references and cross-references to other U-M policies and procedures related to conflicts of interest and commitment, with hyperlinks to the source materials.

 Q: What role does Human Resources have in conflict management?

-The role of the central Human Resources Office in this area is somewhat parallel to that of the Office of the General Counsel.
-HR provides advice and counsel to University administration and management.
-HR can assist academic and business units in evaluating the appropriateness of various management plan options.
-HR can also assist employees faculty or staff in determining to whom a disclosure should be made or assist employees in understanding various University policies.
-HR does not, however, act as the personal advisor to an individual employee with respect to his or her individual rights.
-Nevertheless, a staff or faculty member could contact his or her units HR representative for advice on the units policy and procedures.
-Additionally, any issues or questions that could involve discipline must be discussed with the central HR Office.
+A: The role of the central U-M Human Resources (UHR) office in this area is somewhat parallel to that of the Office of the General Counsel.
+UHR provides advice and counsel to U-M administration and management.
+UHR can assist academic and business units in evaluating the appropriateness of various management plan options.
+UHR can also assist employees—faculty or staff—in determining to whom a disclosure should be made or assist employees in understanding various U-M policies.
+UHR does not, however, act as the personal advisor to an individual employee with respect to his or her individual rights.
+Nevertheless, a staff or faculty member may contact his or her unit’s UHR representative for advice on the unit’s policy and procedures.
+Additionally, any issues or questions that could involve discipline must be discussed with the central UHR office.

 Q: What should be done if I become aware of a conflict by another that is not being managed?

-Although all conflicts must be managed, it is unlikely that any particular individual would be aware of how each is being managed.
+A: Although all conflicts must be managed, it is unlikely that any particular individual would be aware of how each is being managed.
 It is quite possible, indeed likely, that a conflict has been properly disclosed and managed, even though that management plan may not generally be known by others within a business or academic unit.
 It is certainly appropriate to bring the situation to the attention of the head of the business or academic unit.
 Nonetheless, there may be situations where a potential conflict exists yet it has not been disclosed or managed.
-If you become aware of such a situation you can report it to the University by calling the Compliance Hotline at: 1-866-990-0111 or report it through a web site at: http://www.compliancehotline.umich.edu.
+If you become aware of such a situation you can report it to U-M by calling the Compliance Hotline at: 1-866-990-0111 or report it online.
 The report may be made anonymously, although anonymity may hinder some investigations.
-The reporting is to an outside vendor who, in turn, forwards the report to the appropriate University personnel who would normally handle the subject matter.
+The reporting is to an outside vendor who, in turn, forwards the report to the appropriate U-M personnel who would normally handle the subject matter.

 Q: Some conflict of interest situations require Regental approval.
 What are they?

-Under state law most contracts (direct and indirect) between the UM and a UM employee require Regents approval, including contracts for purchasing goods and services.
+A: Under state law most contracts (direct and indirect) between U-M and a U-M employee require Regents approval, including contracts for purchasing goods and services.

-As an example of a direct contract, if the UM wanted to purchase a product that a current UM employee manufactures in his or her basement, a Regents Action Item that informs the Regents of the proposed purchase would be required before the UM could finalize the contract.
-As an example of an indirect contract, if the UM wanted to purchase a product from a corporation for which a current UM employee has sole ownership or is an officer of, a Regents Action Item would be needed because the contract would be with the UM employee, albeit indirectly.
+As an example of a direct contract, if U-M wanted to purchase a product that a current U-M employee manufactures in his or her basement, a Regents Action Item that informs the Regents of the proposed purchase would be required before U-M could finalize the contract.
+As an example of an indirect contract, if U-M wanted to purchase a product from a corporation for which a current U-M employee has sole ownership or is an officer, a Regents Action Item would be needed because the contract would be with the U-M employee, albeit indirectly.

-Q: I plan on attending a corporate sponsored conference and the sponsor wants me to supply a certification that my participation does not violate the University's conflict of interest or ethics policies.
+Q: I plan on attending a corporate-sponsored conference and the sponsor wants me to supply a certification that my participation does not violate U-M’s conflict of interest or ethics policies.
 Who signs this certification for me?

-A: Basically, any potential conflict matter must first be disclosed to the appropriate supervisor or conflict of interest manager and second, the supervisor or manager must examine the disclosure and decide if it is to be allowed or not.
+A: Basically, any potential conflict matter must first be disclosed to the appropriate supervisor or conflict of interest manager; and second, the supervisor or manager must examine the disclosure and decide if it is to be allowed or not.
 These decisions are made at the unit level.
-So, if some 'certification' is needed, it is to be done by the appropriate COI/COC manger for the employee.
-There is no University-wide "officer" who can do this for them.
-The following link provides quick access to the implementation policies for SPG 201.65-1 (COI/COC) for each academic or business unit in the University.
+So, if some “certification” is needed, it is to be done by the appropriate conflicts of interest/conflicts of commitment (COI/COC) manager for the employee.
+Please see the implementation policies for SPG 201.65-1 and for each academic or business unit in U-M.